For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

-The report underlines that complex nature of identifying the causes of pregnancy-related deaths.
+The report underlines the complex nature of identifying the causes of pregnancy-related deaths.

 Of the 89 cases reviewed by the task force, 34 cases were determined to be pregnancy-related, and 50 were determined to be pregnancy-associated.
-There were 178 factors identified by the task force that contributed to the 34 cases of pregnancy-related deaths, and there were an average of 5.2 contributing for each case.
+The task force identified 178 factors that contributed to the 34 cases of pregnancy-related deaths, and there were an average of 5.2 contributing to each case.

 The report found the leading causes of pregnancy-related death in 2012 included cardiovascular and coronary conditions, obstetric hemorrhage, infection/sepsis, and cardiomyopathy.

 Dr. John Hellerstedt, commissioner of DSHS, said in a statement that the report highlights the importance of programs such as Texas Alliance for Innovation on Maternal Health (AIM), which has partnered with more than 180 hospitals to implement policies that assist hospital staff prevent and respond to pregnancy complications.